ehsan2793/Intro-Django/guides/day2.md

 You might notice that the new fields aren't showing up in the admin interface.
 This is because when you use `auto_now`, the field gets set to read-only, and such fields aren't shown in the panel.

-To get the read-only fields to show up in the interface:
+To get the read-only fields to show up in the interface: go inside notes/admin and change to code below
 ```python
 class NoteAdmin(admin.ModelAdmin):
 	readonly_fields=('created_at', 'last_modified')